 You can find serenity in learning that even if you do have a problem, there is always a solution.
-When a person experiences a serious, traumatic event, she should be prepared to have many people tell her that she that she will suffer from post traumatic stress syndrome.
-When two of my children and I were struck by a hit and run truck driver recently my husband joined the chorus of people telling me to watch out and that I was suffering from PTSD aka post traumatic stress disorder.
-I am a technical person, words matter to me, definitions are important to me so I got out my computer and started to research to find out what PTSD meant for my daughters and I.
+When a person experiences a serious, traumatic event, she should be prepared to have many people tell her that she will suffer from post-traumatic stress syndrome.
+When two of my children and I were struck by a hit-and-run truck driver a few years ago my husband joined the chorus of people telling me to watch out and that I was suffering from PTSD aka post-traumatic stress disorder.
+I am a technical person, words matter to me, definitions are important to me so I got out my computer and started to research to find out what PTSD meant for my daughters and me.

 Post-traumatic stress disorder is a severe anxiety disorder in which symptoms develop after a direct experience of an extremely traumatic stressor such as a threat of violence, death, or serious injury.
 In order to meet the definition of PTSD, the person must react with intense fear, helplessness, or horror.
 Additionally, symptoms may include a persistent re-experiencing of the traumatic event as well as a continuing avoidance of reminders of the stressful event.
 There may also be a numbing of general responsiveness.

 According to WebMD, PTSD is one of only a few mental disorders triggered by an outside event.
 When looking at this definition it is hard to see where a general feeling of nervousness and upset about the incident ends and PTSD begins.
 If like me, you experience a traumatic incident, do what I am doing: